 How to Choose Glasses That Actually Suit Your Face

 The truth is, choosing glasses isn’t about strict rules or face-shape formulas.
 It’s about balance, comfort, and how the glasses feel when you wear them every day.
+Here’s how to choose frames that genuinely suit you-without overthinking it.

-Forget the “Rules”-They’re Only a Guide
+Forget The Rules—They’re Only a Guide

 You’ve probably heard things like:

-“Round faces need square frames”
+• Round faces need square frames”

-“Square faces should avoid angular styles”
+• “Square faces should avoid angular styles”

-“Oval faces can wear anything”
+• “Oval faces can wear anything”

-While face shape can be a helpful guide, it’s not the full picture-and it’s definitely not a rulebook.
+While face shape can be a helpful guide, it’s not the full picture—and it’s definitely not a rulebook.
 Comfort and proportion matter far more than labels.
+You try a pair that looks great on someone else… You put them on… And something just feels off.
+Two people with the same face shape can wear the same frames and have completely different results.

 Start With Balance, Not Shape

 Instead of focusing only on face shape, look at balance.
+Ask yourself:

 • Do these frames feel too wide or too narrow?